Joey Votto Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The Giants have the 10th-ranked team ERA among all MLB pitching staffs (3.94).
+- The Giants have the 10th-ranked team ERA across all league pitching staffs (3.93).

-- Giants pitchers combine to surrender 101 home runs (1.1 per game), the seventh-fewest in the league.
+- Giants pitchers combine to surrender 102 home runs (1.1 per game), the seventh-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.